Apr 18, 2024

 SUNY Broome Community College is one of over 437-member schools of the National Junior College Athletic Association (NJCAA), including one of the 21 members of Region III.
 SUNY Broome Community College also participates in the Mid-State Athletic Conference.
 SUNY Broome Community College currently offers NJCAA Division Ill competition in Baseball, Women’s and Men’s Basketball, Women’s and Men’s Cross Country, Women’s and Men’s Soccer, Softball, Women’s Volleyball and Women’s and Men’s Track and Field.

 SUNY Broome Community College’s athletics teams have a rich tradition of success in two-year college competition.
 Dick Baldwin was a legend, who formerly coached the Men’s Basketball team for 40 years and recorded 879 victories.
 Over the years our athletic teams have won numerous Regional and Conference Championships.
 In addition, the Women’s Soccer team has won three NJCAA Division III National Championships in 2007, 2008 and 2016.
-In 2018 and 2021, our Women’s Volleyball team, won the Region 3 Championship sending them to the DIII NJCAA National Championships.
+In 2018 and 2021, our Women’s Volleyball team won the Region 3 Championship sending them to the DIII NJCAA National Championships.
 In 2021, both the Volleyball Team and Men’s Cross Country team finished 4th in the nation, the furthest each team has gone in SUNY Broome history.
 Many of our student-athletes have received All Conference, All-American, All-Region and All-American honors and have continued their pursuits at four-year colleges.
+In the fall of 2023, our Women’s Volleyball team was the Runner-Up at the Region 3 Championship, while our Men’s and Women’s Cross Country teams each added another Conference Championship and sent a runner to the NJCAA Division III National Championships.

 The athletic facilities here at SUNY Broome Community College consist of two gymnasiums, weight room, fitness center, dance room, athletic training room, baseball field, and soccer field.
-The Women’s Softball team plays at the BAGSAI Softball Complex, which is next to the college.
-New to the college in 2023 is the Outdoor Fitness Court enabling students, staff and community to workout under blue skies and sunshine.
+Student-athletes have access to personalized and team-oriented workouts and injury prevention methods by way of our full-time Head Athletic Trainer.
+The Women’s Softball team plays at the all-new Greenlight Networks Grandslam Park, which is next to the college.
+This complex features four fully-turf fields with lights, as well as high speed internet on site, making it the only softball complex of its kind in New York State.
+New to the college is the Outdoor Fitness Court enabling students, staff and community to workout under blue skies and sunshine.

 Intramurals